AFTER WISDOM TOOTH REMOVAL

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.

-Sutures may be placed in the area of surgery to minimize post-operative bleeding and to help healing.
-Sometimes they become dislodged, this is no cause for alarm.
+Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
+Sometimes they become dislodged.
+This is no cause for alarm.
 Just remove the suture from your mouth and discard it.
-If sutures are placed, they are usually the type that dissolve, or come out on their own in one to two weeks after surgery.
-If they need to be removed, this will be done approximately 7 – 14 days after surgery.
+The sutures will be removed approximately one week after surgery.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is usually no discomfort associated with this procedure.
-So it’s really nothing to worry about.

 The pain and swelling should subside more and more each day following surgery.
-If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions.
+If your post-operative pain or swelling worsens or unusual symptoms occur, call our office for instructions.

-There will be a cavity where the tooth was removed.
-The cavity will gradually over the next month fill in with the new tissue.
-In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.
+There will be a void where the tooth was removed.
+The void will fill in with new tissue gradually over the next month.
+In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.

 Brushing your teeth is okay – just be gentle at the surgical sites.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain near the ear may occur 2-3 days following surgery.
 Call the office if this occurs.